paulscottrobson/rp2350-modules/modules/usb/documents/usb.md

 ## Important

 If using the USB and HSTX system together, USB has to be initialised first.
-Experimentally if HSTX is started first, some event in the USB stack (which I do not actively control) causes HSTX to stop.

 ## Usage Notes